wombat-p/Transproteomic-Pipeline/README.md

 # Workflow to analyze label-free data with the trans-proteomic pipeline

-This workflow is based on a docker image which is available at the docker hub (https://hub.docker.com/repository/docker/veitveit/tppworkflow) and is downloaded automatically.
+This workflow is based on a docker image which is available at the docker hub (https://hub.docker.com/repository/docker/wombatp/transproteomic-pipeline) and is downloaded automatically.
-If you want to build your own docker image, be ware taht it needs to be named veitveit/tppworkflow:dev or change the name in the configuration file.
+If you want to build your own docker image, be ware taht it needs to be named wombatp/transproteomic-pipeline:dev or change the name in the configuration file.

+## Content

+_Nextflow folder:_ Implementation of workflow

+_Results folder:_ Output from running the UPS data set

 ## Getting started